+Keller (1999, p.103) stresses that "brand equity must be actively managed over time by reinforcing the [healthy] brand meaning and, if necessary, by revitalizing the [unhealthy] brand."
+With a changing environment an organization utilizes brand management to adapt, either by reinforcing the brand or by revitalizing it via repositioning, rebranding, or renaming the corporate brand (Williams, 2012).
 The seminal research by Gardner & Levy (1955) revealed that long term brand success is based upon the ability to select a brand-meaning, operationalize it in the form of an image, and constantly maintain that image over time; however this work was based on product branding, not corporate branding.
-Nonetheless, it is widely acknowledged that the successful organization manages a continuous state of change (Brown & Eisenhadt, 1997; Weick & Quinn, 1999), and brand management involves a continuum of brand focus from brandsupportive to non-brand-supportive; and from proactive to reactive, and validates the brand's relevance and distinctiveness (Abratt and Mofoking, 2000; Knox and Bickerton, 2003; Yakimova & Beverland, 2005).
+Nonetheless, it is widely acknowledged that the successful organization manages a continuous state of change

+(Brown & Eisenhadt, 1997; Weick & Quinn, 1999), and brand management involves a continuum of brand focus from brand-supportive to non-brand-supportive; and from proactive to reactive, and validates the brand's relevance and distinctiveness (Abratt and Mofoking, 2000; Knox and Bickerton, 2003; Yakimova & Beverland, 2005).

 Developing strong brands involves consistency, and brand strength needs to be actively managed since it is created by developing many social/community associations that create brand meaning, especially more recently when the internet is involved or when there is a market downturn (Aaker, 1996; Kay, 2006; Stuart & Jones, 2004).
 Merz et al. (2009) suggest that brand value is determined by constant interaction among all stakeholders and the firm.
 Creating positive brand associations leads to positive customer brand image, yet if a corporate brand takes on a negative association it cannot be leveraged until the negative associations have been changed (Aaker, 1991; Aaker, 2004; Keller, 1993).
-Indeed, Furey et al (2014) find that branding in higher education must be managed in differing and nuanced ways.
-Research has focused on HEI segmentation in order to develop brand image: Bock et al, (2014) found three segments of students in the application process, while Jillapalli & Jillapalli (2014) looked at student segmentation from the point of professor brand equity; Whitfield & Idris (2014) explore the effectiveness of corporate visual identity in university settings, while Goi et al (2014) developed a scale for measuring HEI brand identity.
-Tobolowsky & Lowery (2014) explore the effect of TV advertising strategies, in terms of message consistency over time, and in terms of institutional positioning, respectively.
-The Higher Education Touchpoint Wheel Model as a method to build an HEI brand was introduced by Khana et al (2014), while Dholakia (2014) concludes that stakeholders live the brand and co-creation will generate brand value.
+Most research has focused on brand management under situations with no disruptive changes in company strategy, management, or ownership (Bahadir et al., 2008), yet Blumenthal (2002) points out a branding paradox; the difficulty in providing constancy while simultaneously changing.
+HEI administrators increasingly recognize the need for brand management (Chapleo, 2007; Lowrie, 2007).
+Yet, the relative lack of successful brand management research under changing conditions presents a gap in the literature (Boyle, 2002; Hankinson and Hankinson, 1999; Keller, 2001).